Our story

 A working prototype in someone's hands today beats a polished product three years from now.

-We tackle messy problems that don't have easy answers.
+We tackle messy problems without easy answers.
 That's where the real work is.

 Programs start with conversations, not assumptions.
 We ask people what they actually need, then build that.